MrinalSingh04/Anonymous_Feedback_smartContract/README.md

 ## Overview

-The `AnonymousFeedbackBox` smart contract allows users to submit anonymous feedback securely, with the feedback being stored in a decentralized and tamper-proof way.
+The `Anonymous Feedback` smart contract allows users to submit anonymous feedback securely, with the feedback being stored in a decentralized and tamper-proof way.
 The feedback is stored as an IPFS hash, ensuring privacy and security.
 Only the contract's admin can view the feedback.

 ## Features